- Silver Discoverer

 An early morning expedition by Zodiac will have you exploring Cape Dezhnev, an Inuit people heritage site.
 Next is Big Diomede, located 28 miles (45 km) off Cape Dezhnev and set right in the middle of the Bering Strait.
 This Island, once a military base during WWII and into the Cold War, is now unpopulated, housing only a Russian weather station and a base of Russian Border guard troops.
 Less than one mile east lies the International Date Line between Russia and the United States.
-In addition to learning about the indigenous Inuit heritage we hope to encounter hauled out walrus.
+Possibly encounter hauled-out walrus.

-Our next two stops are located in the Providensky District of Chukotka Autonomous Okrug, Russia.
+Your next two stops are located in the Providensky District of Chukotka Autonomous Okrug, Russia.
 The small village of Lorino is known for its reindeer herding and the Chukchi people.
 After a short welcome ceremony, the villages will show their skill on dog sleds.
-Enjoy the chance to take a ride on a sled, “cruise” in a local Skin boat, or participate in a regatta!
+Enjoy the chance to take a ride on a sled, or participate in a regatta!
 Before returning to the ship, try some of the local food that the villagers will prepare.
 Say goodbye and head for Yttygran Island which is situated in the Bering Sea and often has Grey Whales off its shores.
-Visit the island’s Whale Bone Alley, aptly named for its large number of carefully arranged whale skulls, whale bones and stones.
+Located on its northern shore, Whale Bone Alley, aptly named for its large number of carefully arranged whale skulls, whale bones and stones.

 A leisurely day at sea is yours to enjoy.
 Begin perhaps with a late breakfast and another cup of coffee or tea during the first of the day’s lectures.
 Hear fascinating tales of adventure and learn more about the region’s endemic wildlife and remarkable nature.